 Compagnie de Financement Foncier has direct access to the market settlement systems of the Paris Stock Exchange for large transactions denominated in euros; it is a member of the European Target system.
-For transactions in foreign currencies and small transactions in euros, it has accounts with BPCE.
+For foreign currency transactions and small transactions in euros, it has accounts with BPCE.